FeatureBaseDB/featurebase-docs/docs/tools/fbsql/fbsql-config-output.md

 nav_order: 12
 ---

-# fbsql output flags reference
+# fbsql output flags

-fbsql output can be configured from the command-line or fbsql interface.
+fbsql output can be configured from the command-line or fbsql interface to:
+* direct CLI and interface history to a new directory
+* change the working directory
+* create a file to output SQL query results and comments *

 ## Before you begin